The 12 disciples of Jesus / (Apostles) in the Bible are as follows:

 The 12 Disciples/Apostles of Jesus is a symbolical representation of the 12 tribes of Israel which typifies the reunion of the covenant between God and man.

 In the beginning of Jesus' Ministry, there were over 70 disciples following Him, However, He appointed 12 disciples specifically to be part of His inner circle and to be with Him at all times.
-There was something special about the 12, they kept FALLING IN LOVE WITH JESUS more and more as the days go by.
+There was something special about the 12, they kept FALLING IN LOVE WITH JESUS more and more each day.

 The 12 Apostles formed the commencement of the early church and they were the main students of the teachings of Jesus.

-The story of the 12 disciples of Jesus Christ is an explanation of the great task given to them by the LORD to change the world.
+The story of the 12 disciples of Jesus Christ is a documentation of the great task given to them by the LORD to change the world.
 We are now given the responsibility to continue this very important work.

 Throughout the rest of this article you will learn about the characteristics of the individual disciples.